cd80/don/ROADMAP.md

 ## Notes

-- This roadmap is subject to change based on community feedback and project needs
+- This roadmap is subject to change based on user feedback and project needs
-- Priorities may shift based on market conditions and technological advances
+- Priorities may shift based on performance metrics and user requirements
-- Regular updates will be made to reflect progress and new requirements
+- Regular updates will be made to reflect progress and new objectives

 Last updated: [2024-03-23]